gndrmnn/nodepool/doc/source/operation.rst

    Number of nodes per provider that are in one specific state.
 See :ref:`nodepool.nodes <nodepool_nodes>` for a list of possible states.

+.. zuul:stat:: nodepool.provider.<provider>.requests.<state>
+   :type: gauge

+   Number of node requests per provider that are in one specific state.
+See :ref:`nodepool.requests <nodepool_nodes>` for a list of possible states.

 .. zuul:stat:: nodepool.provider.<provider>.leaked.ports
    :type: counter